 'Workflow Keyword' posts are short posts highlighting some of the key concepts of 'Workflow'.
 Hit the keyword tag to read 'em all!

-Context is all the stuff that is not included in your work, but influences it all the same.
+Context means all the stuff that is not included in your work, but influences it all the same.

 For example: when an architect designs a building, the context of his work may be the surrounding landscape, the type of soil, and so on.
 The given budget and costumer preferences would also be part of the context.
 Continue reading “Workflow Keyword: Context”